Q: What type of plastic containers can be recycled at the Stanford Recycling Drop Off Center?

 Q: What steps should I take to recycle my plastic bottles?

-A: There are three easy steps to recycle plastics.
-1) Check the bottom of the container for a number 1-7 (this tells us what kind of plastic it is made of).
-2) Empty or rinse bottle.
-Separate caps and lids and place in recycling bin.
-3) Place the plastic container in the plastics, metals, and glass recycling bin on campus or in the correct recycling bin at the drop-off center.
+A: Empty the bottle, seperate caps and lids and place in plastics, metal, and glass recycling bin on campus or in the correct recycling bin at the drop-off center.

 Q: What happens to plastic bottles once I place it in the recycle bin?